canove/whaticket-community/README.md

 ```

 - Clone this repo
-- Install all dependencies with yarn or npm
+- On backend folder:
-- On backend folder, copy .env.example to .env and fill it with database details
+  - Copy .env.example to .env and fill it with database details
+  - Install dependecies: `npm install` (Only in the first time)
+  - Create database tables: `npx sequelize db:migrate` (Only in the first time)
+  - Start backend: `npm start`
+- In another terminal, on frontend folder:
-- On frontend folder, copy .env.example to .env and fill it with backend URL
+  - Copy .env.example to .env and fill it with backend URL (normally localhost:port)
-- Start backend: `cd backend && yarn start`
+  - Install dependecies: `npm install` (Only in the first time)
-- In another terminal, start frontend: `cd frontend && yarn start`
+  - Start frontend: `npm start`
 - Go to http://localhost:3000/signup
 - Create an user and login with it.
-- In navigation menu, go to _Whatsapp >> Connection_ and read QRCode with your WhatsApp.
+- On the sidebard, go to _Connection_ and read QRCode with your WhatsApp.
-- Go to _Whatsapp >> Chat_.
+- Go to _Tickets_.
 - Done.
-Every message received by your synced WhatsApp number will appear in Chat.
+Every message received by your synced WhatsApp number will appear in Tickets List.

 ## Features